kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - Policy definitions match rules are validated to match one or more apiGroup + resource + operation.
-- Policy configurations are not required to match apiGroup + resource + operation since the policy definition is already required to do this.
+- Policy bindings are not required to match apiGroup + resource + operation since the policy definition is already required to do this.

 This encourages policy definition authors to consider the assumptions that the